 This course covers all of the coursework in Pre-Calculus Honors and additional advanced topics from Calculus, including the conceptual and procedural understanding and the application of differentiating and integrating functions.
-Prerequisite: Cambridge Mathematics 9.
+Prerequisite: Recommended B+ or better in CAP Mathematics 9.